Paulo Costa Lima: Career

+In the last four years, Costa Lima has published online videos analyzing Brazilian popular songs.
+As of January 2026, he has nearly 200,000 followers on Instagram.

 Personal life

 Paulo Costa Lima married violinist Ana Margarida de Almeida Cerqueira Lima in 1976; they have two sons, Cláudio and Maurício.

 Awards and honors

-As a composer, Paulo Costa Lima has received awards from the Goethe Institut, Salvador 1985 (Ritorna Vivaldi for strings), Bienal de Música Brasileira Contemporânea Rio de Janeiro 1985 (String Quartet II), Max Feffer Prize (Ibejis, 1992), Vitae Foundation (1995), American Composers Orchestra (1996), Secretary of Culture in Bahia (2009), and Fundação Nacional de Artes (2013, 2015, 2017, 2019, 2021 and 2023) In 1995 the piece Xiré was commissioned by the Secretary of Culture of the São Paulo State.
-In 2014 the piece Cabinda: nós somos pretos was commissioned by the State Orchestra of São Paulo, and the piece Oji: Chegança e Ímpeto in 2020.
-In 2017 the piece Cauiza for Percussion was commissioned by the Music Council of the City of Stuttgart - Germany.
-In 2022 the piece ZARATEMPO was commissioned by the Bahia State Orchestra for the occasion of its 40th anniversary.
-In 2024 the piece Serenata Concertante for Percussion was commissioned by the Orquestra Municipal de Campinas and the piece Soprei o mundo was commissioned by the Simpósio Ibero-Americano de Clarinete Bajo.
-He is a member of the Academia de Letras de Bahia and a founder-member of the Academia de Ciências da Bahia, which was created in 2011.
-The National Council for Scientific and Technological Development has considered him a recognized researcher since 2003.
-In 2015, he won first place at the Bienal de Música Brasileira Contemporânea, through the indication of 85 Brazilian composers and conductors.
+Paulo Costa Lima has received numerous awards and institutional distinctions as a composer from national and international organizations.
+These include prizes from the Goethe Institut in Salvador (1985, for Ritorna Vivaldi for strings), the Bienal de Música Brasileira Contemporânea in Rio de Janeiro (1985, for String Quartet II), the Max Feffer Prize (1992, for Ibejis), the Vitae Foundation (1995), the American Composers Orchestra (1996), the Secretary of Culture of the State of Bahia (2009), and the Fundação Nacional de Artes (2013, 2015, 2017, 2019, 2021, and 2023).

+In addition to awards, Costa Lima has received several commissions that mark significant moments in his career.
+In 1995, the work Xiré was commissioned by the Secretary of Culture of the State of São Paulo.
+In 2014, Cabinda: nós somos pretos was commissioned by the State Orchestra of São Paulo, followed in 2020 by the commission of Oji: Chegança e Ímpeto.
+In 2017, Cauiza for percussion was commissioned by the Music Council of the City of Stuttgart, Germany.
+In 2022, ZARATEMPO was commissioned by the Bahia State Orchestra in celebration of its 40th anniversary.
+In 2024, Serenata Concertante for percussion was commissioned by the Orquestra Municipal de Campinas, and Soprei o mundo was commissioned by the Simpósio Ibero-Americano de Clarinete Bajo.

+Costa Lima is a member of the Academia de Letras de Bahia and a founding member of the Academia de Ciências da Bahia, established in 2011.
+Since 2003, he has been recognized as a researcher by the National Council for Scientific and Technological Development.

+In 2015, Costa Lima was awarded first place at the Bienal de Música Brasileira Contemporânea, following an indication by 85 Brazilian composers and conductors.